Jeffzly/Jeff_Udacity/README.md

 bikeshare.py

 ### Credits
-Below are the review from the Udacity reviewer:
+Below are the review from the Udacity:

 :) Hi there!
 You did an excellent job in this submission.
 I like your work.
 Congratulations on completing the project.
 I wish you all the best in the future study.